teaplz/teaplz.github.io/src/content/blog/about-me.md

 title: 'About Me'
 lastUpdateDate: '12-21-2024'
 image: "./blank.png"
-showImage: false
-description: "Hi 2"
+description: ""
 ---

-Hi there! =)
+Hi there!
+This page is incomplete, sorry.